altruios/namshubettulpa/public/namshubettulpa/chapters/the-undernet.md

 ~And since she hadn't learned how to put anything but lists~ ~She tried just without the lists and to her surprise, it worked~
 //(IMAGE LINKS GO HERE)
-~They exploded out of the board to the left of her perception~ ~Fading into nothing - they were still burned into her brain, but that had~ ~Hurt - she had a splitting headache~
+~They exploded out of the board to the right of her perception~ ~Fading into nothing - they were still burned into her brain, but that had~ ~Hurt - she had a splitting headache~
 'R::Oh...